How to embed checklists to custom elements

 window.productFruits.api.checklists.injectToElement(checklistId, yourElement, { checkEligibility: true });

-The checkEligibility option will check all display rules and injects the checklist only if the checklist is eligible to be injected.
+The checkEligibility option will check all display rules and inject the checklist only when the checklist is eligible to be injected.

 B. If you want to read the current state, use the isChecklistEligible(id) method.
 It returns a promise: